therealbill/reditool/README.md

 Sometimes commands get added but not mentioned here.
 You can use `reditool help` to see a command listing and `reditool help <command>` to get help on each command.
+You can also check [the docs tree](docs/).